Friday, March 16, 2012

 ACCESS POINT

-All CERA did was move its occupying NZDF checkpoint about 100m down Manchester St, from St Asaph St crossing, past Tuam St crossing to High St crossing, to allow Alice in Videoland trade.
-The old PO wasn't fully opened to the public, as the red zone, steel mesh fence cordon across Tuam St, started half way along the bldg.
+All CERA did was move its occupying NZDF-checkpoint about 100m down Manchester St, from St Asaph St crossing past Tuam St crossing to High St crossing, to allow Alice in Videoland trade.
+The old post office wasn't fully opened to the public, as the red-zone steel-mesh-fence-cordon across Tuam St started half way along the building.
 High St was still closed.
 It would become C1 Cafe entrance.

 17.03.12.
 Steel mesh fence cordon.
 Tuam St / Manchester St, weedy demolition site view, red zone CBD.
 Westpac left, Holiday Inn middle awaited demolition